How to Press Flowers and Leaves

 A Few Guidelines for Flower Pressing

 • Flowers need to be as fresh as possible.
-Choose flowers that are either still in bud form, or that are freshly bloomed.
+Choose flowers that are either still in bud form or that are freshly bloomed.

-• Pick flowers, grasses, and ferns in the late morning, right after dew has evaporated.
+• Pick flowers, grasses, and ferns in the late morning, right after the dew has evaporated.
 They need to be dry, not dewy.

 • If you can’t press the flowers right away, place them in a ziplock bag and store them in the refrigerator.